ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 It would make me feel a little bad about calling out the pieces that I did in the presentation and the piece of writing that I did too.
 But at the same time, they put this in writing, and this is wrong.
 I don't like making people upset and I don't like making people angry.
-But it's out there in the world, and it's not a million eyeballs, and that's a problem.
+But it's out there in the world, and it's got a million eyeballs, and that's a problem.
 And so we're hoping your viewership is about a million, right, Daniel?
 So give or take low millions.